puyanwei/quick-scripts/README.md

 This is my first VS code extension and I used this project to learn and get the experience of the process.

-- Currently the extension does not seem to load the workspace state correctly.
-The buttons are there but only visually load after you trigger one of the add/delete button scripts and exit out of it.
-I am working on a fix for this.

 Feel free to open an [issue](https://github.com/puyanwei/quick-scripts-v2/issues) if you find any bugs or have any suggestions.
 This is a side project so expanding the features is unlikely, but feel free to fork and submit a PR if you can code it and I'd be happy to review it and add it in 🙏

 ## Socials